How Body Image Relates to Eating Disorders

 The History and Scope of Poor Body Image

-Some of earliest 19th century clinical descriptions of anorexia nervosa do not even mention body dissatisfaction as a clinical feature of the disorder.
+Some of the earliest 19th-century clinical descriptions of anorexia nervosa do not even mention body dissatisfaction as a clinical feature of the disorder.
 Cases of apparent anorexia nervosa from China and India lack the “fear of becoming fat” or the body dissatisfaction so prominent in Western cases.
-Even in Western culture, research studies as well as clinical experience indicate that there is a small minority of patients who present with a very low weight but who deny body dissatisfaction at any point during the development of their disorder.
+Even in Western culture, research studies, as well as clinical experience, indicate that there is a small minority of patients who present with a very low weight but who deny body dissatisfaction at any point during the development of their disorder.